-Every Country has there own uses and combinations.
+Every country has there own uses and combinations.
 Some ways of putting certain spices together are family secrets that are not told to people outside the family.
-Some places in the world have a certain kind of blend they use and usually, each region has its own blend, but the same basic recipe for that region.
+Some places in the world have a certain kind of blend they use and usually, each region has its blend, but the same basic recipe for that region.

 Everyone has different taste so there are a lot of different blends out there.
 I have found there are at least 5 different kinds of Curry out there just that I know about and India is not the only country that makes curry.
-It is made with different spices from different regions all are really flavorful, none are the same blend
+It is made with different spices from different regions all are flavorful, none are the same blend

 But how much is too much, and which spice is best with which food, and what about foods from other countries?
 These are some of the questions I would like to talk about, as we explore cooking with herbs and spices to increase the flavor of food.

 How much is too much

 When using spices and herbs in cooking you have to first decide if you are going to use fresh or dried herbs.
 The reason is it makes a difference in the amount used.
 Fresh herbs are more potent and therefore it takes less than dried ones.
 You also have to decide whether you are going to use seeds or plants. or a combination of both.

 Some people think they can blend herbs and spices without knowing the herbs and spices they are using, what they taste like, how they taste with other spices, or how they taste in the food, therefore, they use too much.
 I suggest when working with spices to use a little of the spice and increase as you taste it if needed.